pisekpiskovec/Titel_WinForm/README.md

 | Close File          | Ctrl+W       |
 | Open Picture        | Ctrl+Alt+O   |
 | File Name From Tags | Ctrl+D       |

+## Even YOU can help me.

+Do you want to help me to improve Titel and don't know where to start?
+Well, I have the solution to that problem.
+The best way to improve Titel is by submitting new features, finding bugs and translating the program to your language.

+[Here](https://github.com/pisekpiskovec/Titel_WinForm/blob/master/transl_table.xlsx)'s the translation table ←.